suchipi/webview/README.md

 On macOS, it uses Cocoa/WebKit, on Windows 10, it uses Edge, and on Linux/FreeBSD, it uses gtk-webkit2 (so it depends on GTK3 and GtkWebkit2 on Linux).

+## Installation

+Get the binaries from the `bin` folder in this repo.

 ## Usage

 ```